 C.S.
 Mott Endowed Professor of Public Health

 I am a clinical psychologist who conducts NIH-funded randomized trials of effectiveness, cost-effectiveness, and implementation of mental health and substance use interventions for high-risk women (including perinatal women) and justice-involved populations (such as prisoners and jail detainees).
-I have been Principal Investigator of 10 NIH awards, with overall total costs of more than $25 million.
-NIH-funded projects of which I am PI include:
+Some of my projects have included:"

 - Suicide risk reduction in the year following jail release: the SPIRIT Trial (Suicide Prevention Intervention for at-Risk Individuals in Transition; U01 MH106660; 2015-2019)